 Head shot of David Waggoner

-By David Waggoner, HAC Appellate Attorney
+By David Waggoner, HAC Appellate Director

 “Sometimes a breakdown can be the beginning of a kind of breakthrough, a way of living in advance through a trauma that prepares you for a future of radical transformation.”